New book available now.

 • Giving Birth to My Father is a Top 10 selling book, Newsroom

-• One of the best poetry books of the year, says Nick Ascroft at Newsroom
+• One of the best books of the year, says The Spinoff and Nick Ascroft at Newsroom

 Tusiata Avia is an award-winning poet, writer and performer from Ōtautahi Christchurch.